 This was a few years ago but it really set the ball rolling.
 It is the first known written translation in history: the Hittite-Egyptian peace treaty.

-After a long war between the Egyptians and the Hittites the two parties signed a peace agreement, the Treaty of Kadesh (also known as the Eternal Treaty).
+After a long war between the Egyptians and the Hittites, the two parties signed a peace agreement, the Treaty of Kadesh (also known as the Eternal Treaty).
 It was recorded in both the Egyptian and Hittite empires.
 The Egyptian version was inscribed in hieroglyphics in two temples dedicated to the Pharaoh, while the Hittites jotted theirs down on baked clay tablets.

+Strictly speaking, this phrase was not actually part of the translation but, as such a large part of such an important verbal exchange, it couldn’t be left out.
+Don’t wait for translation (Cuban missile crisis 1963).
 Tensions were running high in 1963 after the US became aware of USSR mid-range missiles being transported into Cuba: just 90 miles from the US mainland and within reach of major US cities.

-In a heated exchange at the UN Security Council American Ambassador, Adlai Stevenson, asked his Soviet counterpart Valerian Zorin, if he would deny their existence.
-As the USSR representative grew increasingly obtuse, Stevenson grew increasingly frustrated, finally demanding, “Don’t wait for the translation, yes or no”.
+In a heated exchange at the UN Security Council, American Ambassador, Adlai Stevenson, asked his Soviet counterpart Valerian Zorin if he would deny their existence.
+As the USSR representative grew increasingly obtuse, Stevenson grew increasingly frustrated, finally demanding “Don’t wait for the translation, yes or no?”.